hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step3-kubectl.md

-The running state of an application can be observed through a variety of `kubectl describe` commands across various resources.
+## General Inspection of a Cluster

+When you first start interacting with a running cluster there are a few commands to help you get oriented on health and state.

-Inspect the whole cluster
+Inspect the whole clusters general state.

 `kubectl cluster-info`{{execute}}

-or more verbose (and really too much)

-`kubectl cluster-info dump --all-namespaces`{{execute}}

 Inspect this Kubernetes cluster only _Worker_ node.

 `kubectl describe node node01`{{execute}}

+Obtain a complete dump of the cluster state to a directory.

+`kubectl cluster-info dump --all-namespaces --output-directory=cluster-state --output=json`{{execute}}

+This creates a directory where each file is a report on all the nodes and namespaces.

+`tree cluster-state`{{execute}}

+There is a wealth of information you can mine.

+> Show me all the container images names in the `kube-system` namespace.
+`jq '.items[].status.containerStatuses[].image' cluster-state/kube-system/pods.json`{{execute}}

+> Show me when all the container images were started in the default namespace.

+`jq '.items[].status.containerStatuses[] | [.image, .state[].startedAt]' cluster-state/default/pods.json`{{execute}}

+## General Inspection for a Deployment

+The running state of an application can be observed through a variety of `kubectl describe` commands across various resources.

 Inspect the last _deployment_.